wzshiming/fake-k8s/README.md

   For other than Linux you will need to compile Kubernetes binaries yourself.
 - Docker (compose v2) (the default of other than Linux)
   Start the fake cluster using the container.
+  [Compose v2](https://docs.docker.com/compose/install/compose-plugin/) needs to be install on Linux
 - Nerdctl
   ditto.
 - Kind